CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 [#StopTheScammers](https://www.ledger.com/phishing-campaigns-status)

-Virus total shows nothing for ledger.easycheckactivate.com and easycheckactivate.com URL.io has potential malicious activity.
+Virus total shows nothing for ledger.easycheckactivate.com and easycheckactivate.com URL.io has potential malicious activity listed.

-The IP address after ledger.easycheckactivate.com is 104.250.164.8 It comes from Iran and belongs to LinitedNetwork-AS Network LTD, GB.
+The IP address for ledger.easycheckactivate.com is 104.250.164.8 It comes from Iran and belongs to LinitedNetwork-AS Network LTD, GB.
 A TLS certificate was issued by XeroSSL RSA Domain Secure Site CA on August 28th 2025 and if valid for 3 months.

 This domain name is targeting the [Ledger](https://www.ledger.com/ledger-live) Crypto Wallet brand.

+I found an article talking about it [here](https://meme-insider.com/en/article/ledger-transaction-check-update-2025/) - they just talk about the update but don't mention anything about a phishing campaign.

 ## Start: